Chevrotain/chevrotain/docs/faq.md

 * Debugging a generated parser means looking at **different** code than the actual grammar specifications.
   This generated code is often huge, verbose and hard to understand.
-On the other hand, when debugging a Parser implemented using Chevrotain, The **actual Grammar's code** the implementer wrote(not generated code) is debugged.
+On the other hand, when debugging a Parser implemented using A Parsing DSL, The **actual Grammar's code** the implementer wrote(not generated code) is debugged.
   So debugging Chevrotain is **just like** debugging any other JavaScript code.

 * No need to handle grammar generation as part of the build process or commit generated files to the source code.